Epilim IV (Sodium Valproate)

 Frequently Asked Questions

-No, there is no evidence that Epilim IV is addictive.
+No, Epilim IV is not considered addictive.

 Important Disclaimer